Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ---

-## RAW ALARM NODE
+## RAW CAMERA Event NODE
-The RAW alarm node reacts to every message sent by the device.
+The RAW CAMERA Event node reacts to every message sent by the device.
 You can use this node when the other nodes doesn't fit your needs.
-It connects to ***NVR, Camera, Alarm system, Radars etc...*** and outputs the alarm received. <br/>
+It connects to ***NVR, Camera, Radars etc...*** and outputs the event received. <br/>

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-hikvision-ultimate/master/img/RawAlarm.png' width="80%">